 Not to mention, if you’re an older backpacker, you’ll encounter far less crazy eighteen year olds doing their first trip around Europe – which is a bonus!

-Finally, the Baltics are great for solo travelers, because of the affordable price tag.
+Finally, your meticulously planned tours of the Baltics are great for you as a solo traveler, because of the affordable price tag.
 You’ll notice a big difference in prices as a citizen of the USA, Canada, UK, and Australia.
 Kindness to your wallet is always a good thing.

 However, I want to give you all a quick word of warning.
 Train connections aren’t as frequent or quick as rail travel in Western Europe is.
 For example, comparing Germany’s trains to Estonia’s trains would be a pretty big mistake!
 Believe it or not, there are better ways to navigate the Baltic States!
 So forget about trains.